liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 Set-SPOTenantRestrictedSearchMode -Mode Enabled
 ```
 > [!NOTE]
-> Once enabled, any new sites created are excluded unless they are added to the allowed list.
+> Once enabled, any new sites created are excluded unless they're added to the allowed list.

 Example 1 sets or enables the Restricted Tenant Search mode for the tenant.